robertson-diasjr/security-labs/PostureDashboard/README.md

 To sum up, we´re going to build the whole data processing environment on top of Linux/Unix and using open-source softwares and packages.

-To success on this approach I'm considering:
+That being said, I'm considering:

-1. You already have a system running Linux and/or Unix
+1. You already have a system running Linux and/or Unix or know how to spin up one.
-2. MySQL (MariaDB) and GrafanaMySQL successfully installed
+2. MySQL (MariaDB) and GrafanaMySQL successfully installed or know how to setup on top of above system.

 ## Setting up the database